 3. How to read a sewing measuring tape

-As you may know it, there are two main systems for measuring length – the Imperial System of Measurements where things are measured in yards, feet and inches and the Metric System of Measurement which uses meters, centimeters and millimeters.
+As you may know, there are two main systems for measuring length – the Imperial System of Measurements where things are measured in yards, feet, and inches, and the Metric System of Measurement which uses meters, centimeters, and millimeters.

-Measuring tapes in the United States and Canada usually have both metric and imperial measurement markings but some of them can have only one type of measurements.
+Measuring tapes in the United States and Canada usually have both metric and imperial measurement markings but some of them can have only one type of measurement.

-The main issue with the imperial system is the absence of the decimal fractions.
+The main issue with the imperial system is the absence of decimal fractions.

 Let’s take an example: I have a piece of fabric 58” in width.
 I need to make 10 pleats using this piece of fabric.
 What is the distance between the pleats?
 Suffice to say that the pleats should be exactly 5.8” apart, but that does not translate well into inch fractions and if we take the closest approximation (5 13/16) this means one of the spaces will be in fact only 5 9/16.

 In time this is no longer an issue and you get used to it.
 But this might be confusing if you moved to the USA for the first time and are not used to this system.
 I was brought up with the metric system and when I saw a tape measure in inches (for the first time) I look at it with real bewilderment.
 So in this guide, I want to answer the question “how to cope with both systems and transform measurements from one to another” or to be more specific “how to read a tailor’s tape measure”.

 Let’s talk about measuring tape marks first.
 I use tapes that are marked in both inches and cm for convenience but since I use often Burda patterns I also have some older tapes that are marked only in centimeters.
 I prefer tapes that are marked on both sides with both metric and imperial units like this one here and all my newer tapes are like this.
 How many do I have?
 Honestly, I don’t know!